By Maria Pennisi, Race Director

 He spent the better part of the next six months in the hospital receiving treatments, and fighting ruthless infections.
 Driving to visit him each night, I vowed that when he got better I would do everything within my means to help find a cure.

 Hence the Sprint was created; and now after 17 years, we have raised over $100,000.00 for the Leukemia and Lymphoma Society.
 Our event has grown from a mere attempt at fundraising into an amazing annual event!
-With the backing of Ship Bottom Borough, Long Beach Island PBA Local 175, our incredibly generous and dedicated sponsors, along with our faithful participants, the Ship Bottom Sprint is now a day about hope, family and friendship; it’s about bringing people together to celebrate life and taking steps to help make a difference.
+With the backing of Ship Bottom Borough, Long Beach Island PBA Local 175, our incredibly generous and dedicated sponsors, devoted volunteers, and faithful participants, the Ship Bottom Sprint is now a day about hope, family and friendship; it’s about bringing people together to celebrate life and taking steps to help make a difference.

-My father, Vito “Vic” Pennisi passed away Saturday night, March 14, 2009, after the Leukemia returned in November 2008.
+My father, Vito “Vic” Pennisi passed away Saturday night, March 14, 2009, after the Leukemia returned 7 years after his diagnosis.
 This event is my tribute to him, together in the honor and memory of the countless other brave individuals battling or who have lost their battle with these illnesses.
 As such, we will continue to hold the Sprint and raise money for research until there is a cure for blood related cancers.

 So please join us for a memorable day.
 Whether you run or walk – come in 1st or 701st place – you’ll be sure to leave feeling like a winner!